caiovellani/caiovellani/README.md

-# Hello World!, I'm Caio, a Brazilian Web Developer:
+# 👋🏻 Hello World!, I'm Caio, a Brazilian Web Developer
-## Passionate about technology, I focus on building scalable web applications, using tools like React, Next.js, and TypeScript.
-Always learning and exploring new technologies to deliver efficient and high-quality solutions.
+**🚀 Passionate about technology, I focus on building scalable web applications, using tools like React, Next.js, and TypeScript.
+Always learning and exploring new technologies to deliver efficient and high-quality solutions.**

 ## 🌐 Socials: